material-motion/material-motion/starmap/specifications/interactions/transitions/TimeWindow.md

 }
 ```

+### Current direction API

-**Current direction API**: A time window is aware of its current direction.
+A time window is aware of its current direction.

 This should be initialized with the value of `initialDirection`.